ariakit/ariakit/.changeset/checkbox-indeterminate-state.md

 ---
-"ariakit": minor
+"ariakit": patch
 ---

-Fixed the `getStateChecked` to consider mixed or undetermined states
+Added an example of a checkbox in the indeterminate (or mixed) state.